|Subject: In-laws interfere with mom's parenting

 If you are nursing, a La Leche League leader would be another good resource, as they are

 experienced with similar problems of disapproving relatives.
 The LLL includes the following articles on their

 How do I respond to and avoid

 The folllowing articles on handling parental disagreements may also be helpful:

 Best wishes with this challenging situation.
+Please keep in touch.